Toni Warner: Storylines

 Following the conversion of Shortland Street clinic into a public hospital in early 2001 at the hands of Chris Warner (Michael Galvin), several new nurses were hired including Toni Thompson.
 Toni quickly made her mark on the social scene at the hospital, forming a tight bond with Donna Heka (Stephanie Tauevihi).
 After a series of one-night stands, she started a relationship with Matt McCallister (Roy Snow) but quickly moved on with Adam Heywood (Leighton Cardno).
 When Adam left her, Toni rebounded to a purely sexual partnership with senior surgeon Chris Warner.
-She fell pregnant and was unsure whether the baby was Chris' or Adam's but following the birth in May 2002 of Harry (Joshua Thompson), Chris proved to be the father.
+She fell pregnant and was unsure whether the baby was Chris's or Adam's but following the birth in May 2002 of Harry (Joshua Thompson), Chris proved to be the father.
 Toni continued an on-off relationship with Adam which looked to be long-term when she nursed him following a stabbing.
 However the following year Toni realised she still loved Matt and the two eloped.

-Chris' mother Margot Warner (Dinah Priestley) returned to Ferndale and believed that Toni was the result of an affair Chris' father had, meaning Toni and Chris' previous relationship was deemed possibly incestuous.
+Chris's mother Margot Warner (Dinah Priestley) returned to Ferndale and believed that Toni was the result of an affair Chris's father had, meaning Toni and Chris's previous relationship was deemed possibly incestuous.
 This was dispelled but Toni's brother Dominic (Shane Cortese) developed a deep jealousy of Chris as a result that bordered on obsession.
 Toni divorced a cheating Matt and got back with Adam, only for him to leave her later that year.
 She briefly dated Logan (Peter Muller) but he proved psychotic and kidnapped Harry.
 Visiting Fiji on a work placement, Toni and Chris decided to do what was best for their son and start a relationship.
 Shortly after, Dom died while trying to murder Chris, resulting in the two getting engaged and Toni falling pregnant.
 Toni and Chris married in 2005 but Toni fell down some stairs and miscarried.
 The stress lead the two to separate and Chris moved on to Greta Saunders (Meryl Maine).
 When Toni and Chris reunited, a vindictive Greta attempted to poison Toni and nearly succeeded in murdering her.